ZayanParpia/Home-Lab-SIEM-Project/attack-simulations/Ransomware Attack/What I did and next steps.md

 next steps for Sep 17, 2026

-Collect Screenshots
+Collect Screenshots ✅

-Disable API key
+Disable API key ✅

-Create README.md for what this attack vector did, false positives and any other information.
+Create README.md for what this attack vector did, false positives and any other information. ✅

-Sanitize Scripts
+Sanitize Scripts ✅

-Create what I could do better doc
+Create what I could do better doc  ✅

-Create Pipeline doc
+Create Pipeline doc  ✅

-Edit Video
+Edit Video ✅

-After Project

 >>>>>>> bf2ef8665fa386a8c6b9e8e1994a2a31b812cfaa

+Collect Screenshots for pipeline idea

 I also made mock data for the /documents folder for realism

 Add Rules to this folder

 Format this folder

-AT THE END PUT README.md

 Portfolio Revamp and update with other attack